 Then on December 17th, head to the Jewish Quarter to take part in one of the biggest street parties in Rome and without a doubt the biggest Hanukkah party in the city.
 The Jewish Quarter also has incredibly warming food that makes it a perfect stop on any Rome winter itinerary.

 Day Trips from Rome in the Winter

 If you’re looking to get out of Rome for a day or two in the winter, Florence is the perfect city easily reachable by fast train from Rome in under two hours from Termini station.
 You can view schedules here.

 Spend time strolling through the stunning Tuscan city and taking in the many Christmas markets and Rennaisance artistry that Florence also has to offer.

-The Christmas tree outside of the duomo is something unrivaled – and also something that must be part of any Florence winter itinerary.
-Florence is also known for its literary scene, making it the perfect city to cosy up with a drink and book in one of its many cafes and bookshops.
+The Christmas tree outside of the Duomo is something unrivaled – and also something that must be part of any Florence winter itinerary.
+Florence is also known for its literary scene, making it the perfect city to cosy up with a drink and a book in one of its many cafes and bookshops.

 Another option for day trips from Rome for winter is to visit the Umbrian capital town of Perugia.
 There isn’t a fast train connection from Rome to Perugia but you can reach Perugia from Rome in just under 3 hours, making it a viable option for a day trip from Rome.

 Known for its chocolate, the rolling hills the town sits upon and its mixed Gothic and Renaissance architecture, Perugia is another great option for a day trip from Rome in the winter.
 Perugia’s streets have some of the most beautiful holiday lights as well as one of the most unique Christmas markets.